Dayvid-William/Rest-with-spring-boot-and-java-erudio/README.md

 - Add Dozzer mapper in the project.

-- Refactoring the project for using VO.
+- Creating unit tests for test the Dozzer mapper.

+- Refactoring services to work with VO(value object) product